Prague Experience logoPrague tourist information & travel guide logo

 Underground Corridor

-A rolling film, entitled 'Moments of History', is projected onto the sides of the corridor for people to watch as they walk through it.
-The images depict the evolution of Wenceslas Square from Prehistoric times to the modern day, covering all the main periods of history, including the Gothic, Renaissance, Baroque, Nazi and Communist eras.
+The film shows the evolution of Wenceslas Square from Prehistoric times to the modern day.
+It covers the main periods of history, including the Gothic, Renaissance, Baroque, Nazi, and Communist eras.

 -----------------------------------------------